 Klipsch Sound Quality

 Klipsch speakers are well-known for the high quality, stunningly precise sound they produce, which can be matched by only a few select brands.
 The speakers produce crisp highs, powerful bass, and full, encompassing sound with low distortion.
-However, many people don’t like the Klipsch sound because it can tend to sound ‘bright’ or harsh.
+However, many people don’t like the Klipsch sound because it tends to sound ‘bright’ or harsh.

 Klipsch speakers use a horn tweeter (Klipschorn), which is what makes horns and brass instruments sound more realistic.
 They are ideal for higher frequencies, which is why Klipsch speakers are often recommended when dealing with high-frequency sounds (like movies and certain music genres).
 This is also why high-efficiency design is a core Klipsch design principle.

-Klipschorn design, patented by the founder, Paul W. Klipsch himself, is a fully horn-loaded three-way speaker, which means that it houses three separate speaker units, each with their own diaphragm and horn in three frequency ranges: high, mid and low.
+Klipschorn design, patented by the founder, Paul W. Klipsch himself, is a fully horn-loaded three-way speaker, which means that it houses three separate speaker units, each with its own diaphragm and horn in three frequency ranges: high, mid and low.
 Separating the frequencies in this way ensures less frequency modulation distortion.
 The Klipschorn design is still used in many Klipsch speakers, which explains their quality audio and energy efficiency.